Customer Support Analyst - PA

 Location: Howden

-If you see yourself in what you have read, this could be the job for you.
+The Press Association Customer Support team are the first point of contact and escalation for internal and external customers, the successful candidate will boast excellent communication skills both written and verbal alongside good teamworking skills.
+In this challenging, fast paced and varied role, candidates will need to be a highly motivated individuals with a willingness to learn.

-The successful candidate will be required to work flexible shift patterns, including overnight shifts within a 24/7, 365 day schedule.
+You will be part of a dedicated team responsible for providing the highest level of customer care while ensuring that processes are followed, and SLA’s are met.

-If you’re interested, please email your CV to Will Ashton, Customer Support Team Leader
+The successful applicants will be required to work a rolling shift pattern within a 24/7 support function inclusive of weekdays, weekends and Bank Holidays.

 Email: Jenna.allinson@pressassociation.com